bchalllyy/bchalllyy.github.io/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
-    Headers, Navigation Bar, Images, and buttons
+    Headers, Navigation Bar, Images, Use of Font Awesome and buttons

 (b) CSS features
-    Landing Splash Page, Content in Columns, Organization of page, properties for project boxes
+    Landing Splash Page, Padding/Margins, Content in Columns, Use of BootStrap for Organization of page and properties for project boxes

 (c) Advanced features
-    Aesthetic splash page that takes up entirety of screen regardless of viewport size with content being accessible once scrolling down
+    Aesthetic splash page that takes up entirety of screen regardless of viewport size with content being accessible once scrolling down, in addition to a fully functioning navigation bar that allows the user to skip directly to certain sections of the website.

 3. How long, in hours, did it take you to complete this assignment?